J-CF-Leung/Study_Vault/Part III Project/QM in an Evolving Hilbert Space.md

 - When $\Omega(\boldsymbol{R})$ _turns_, $\ket{\psi(\boldsymbol{R})}$ must then _propagate_ in $\Omega(\boldsymbol{R})$ then be _projected_ into $\Omega(\boldsymbol{R}_+d\boldsymbol{R})$
 $$\displaylines{\psi^{\mu}(\boldsymbol{R}+d\boldsymbol{R})=\psi^{\mu}(\boldsymbol{R})+\partial_{i}\psi^{\mu}(\boldsymbol{R})dR^{i} \\ \ket{\psi(\boldsymbol{R}+d\boldsymbol{R})}=P_{\Omega(\boldsymbol{R}+d\boldsymbol{R})}\big\{P_{\Omega(\boldsymbol{R})}\ket{\psi(\boldsymbol{R})}+P_{\Omega(\boldsymbol{R})}\partial_{i}[P_{\Omega(\boldsymbol{R})}\ket{\psi(\boldsymbol{R})} ]dR^{i} \big\} }$$

+# Second quantisation
+- Source: Phys.
+Rev. A **43**, 5770 (1991).

+- Maintain same notation as previous sections

+- To second quantise, _generate_ the _Fock space_ from a given _one-particle (nonorthogonal) basis set_, as well as the _dual basis_
+- Still define _creation_ and _annihilation_ operators by their action on the basis, and find the _commutation relations_
+	- The ones for the _dual basis_ are found by Hermitian conjugation
+- Then, other operators are _constructed_ from the creation and annihilation operators

+- If the _one particle basis_ is not orthogonal, _neither_ will the Fock space basis